NavanYatavelli/fastpages/_posts/2022-09-19-Collaboration.md

 ---
 toc: true
 layout: post
-description: CollegeBoard Notes.
+description: Collaboration Notes.
-categories: [CollegeBoard, week5]
+categories: [Collaboration, week4]
-title: CollegeBoard Notes!!
+title: Collaboration Notes!!
 ---
-# Collaboration 1.1 Notes - CollegeBoard
+# Collaboration 1.1 Notes

 - Social Media is a great example for collaboration, this is because its digital functionality allows others to communicate.
 Facebook and Instagram are examples of collaboration.